axieinfinity/ronin-documentation/docs/basics/rewards.md

 ## Bridge reward

 Ronin allocates 1,000,000 RON to fund the reward for the first year.
 This reward is divided among bridge operator nodes.
-After the first year, we plan to separate the bridge from the consensus, that is, validators are not required to run bridge operator nodes.